lubianat/ome-zarr-acknowledgments/README.md

 | [`affiliation_shortener.yaml`](affiliation_shortener.yaml) | Maps long-form affiliations to short labels, country codes, and optional ordering preferences.               |
 | [`index.html`](index.html)                                 | Loads the YAML files in the browser and renders the public acknowledgments view.                             |

-Anyone with at least one affiliation and a `resource` entry in [`resources.yaml`](resources.yaml) other than the image.sc forum appears in the highlighted contributors section near the top of the page.
+Anyone listed with at least one affiliation appears in the highlighted contributors section near the top of the page.
+The image.sc block is reserved for people without affiliations who still show up in the `OME-NGFF channel (11/2025)` resource entry.

 ## Add a missing name